 In partnership with Neighborhood House, High Point Open Space Association, and Seattle Housing Authority, City Fruit planted a new orchard at High Point in the spring of 2021!
 While we have planted individual trees in pre-existing garden spaces in years past, the orchard at High Point was our first large scale orchard project — bringing 17 fruit trees into the neighborhood!

-City Fruit also secured funding from the National Fish & Wildlife Foundation in August of 2022 that will support the development of a second orchard at High Point for spring of 2023!
+City Fruit also secured funding from the National Fish & Wildlife Foundation in August of 2022 that will support the development of a second orchard at High Point in 2023!
 Not only will this second orchard increase community access to fresh fruit and provide an additional education space to teach about different growing practices, but it will also build on High Point’s pre-exiting storm water management neighborhood design.
-We welcome community input about this project in February, 2023 once orchard planning has begun.
+We welcome community input about this project!
+Check out our orchard planning page to learn more!

 We are currently seeking additional sites and collaborations to bring more fruit trees into public spaces for community use.
 Please contact [email protected] if you have a site you would like to see developed into an orchard.